frikinet/seafile-arm-docker/README.md

 docker-compose up -d
 ```

-You should now be able to access `https://your.domain` and log in with your previously set admin account.
+You should now be able to access `http://your-ip:your-port` and log in with your previously set admin account.

-## Updating

-### 7.1.4 -> 7.1.9

-- Stop the server.
-- Pull the new image
-- Restart the server.

 ## Troubleshooting